multiscale/muscle3/docs/source/tutorial.rst

 Tutorial with Python
 ====================

-In this section, we'll look at a few examples of how to use MUSCLE 3 to create a multiscale simulation in Python.
+In this section, we'll look at a few examples of how to use MUSCLE3 to create a multiscale simulation in Python.

 `The source code for these examples is here